operationalguy/silent-XMRig-miner/README.md

 6. Change "CPU (%)" it is the CPU usage for mining in threads, L3 cache is also taken in consideration
 7. Change "Additional XMRig arguments" if needed, you can add arguments o remove.
 8. Skip "L3 cache/thread" as Randomx uses 2048 KB
+9. (Optional) add URL to 'Miner install finished 'Ping' URL', to which HTTP/HTTPS 'GET' request will be sent when installed (I like to use iplogger.org hidden pixel).
+10. (Optional) add URL to 'Miner starts mining 'Ping' URL' to which HTTP/HTTPS 'GET' request will be sent every time miner is started (I like to use iplogger.org hidden pixel).
-9. Skip "Custom arguments" this section is intended for configurations that can not be acomplished by fields above
+11. Skip "Custom arguments" this section is intended for configurations that can not be acomplished by fields above
-10. Test arguments.
+12. Test arguments.
 Press "Test" button, and in "Arguments test" you will see arguments that will be passed to XMRig at start.
 Copy and test every arguments with official XMRig miner before clicking "Generate"
-11. Click "Generate", and "configguredInstallerEXE.exe" binary will appear in "Binaries" directory, same for dll.
+13. Click "Generate", and "configguredInstallerEXE.exe" binary will appear in "Binaries" directory, same for dll.

 ##### Non Monero mining: